AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 -	You register a function by calling either `register_async_function()`.
 This makes your asynchronous function run in the CEF browser process.
 Alternatively, if you want it to run in the GUI thread of the Qt application, use `register_async_gui_function()` instead.
 This might be useful if your C function will be providing some UI components and you want to keep them responsive.

 	Whichever function you call, you need to pass a unique name for your function that you'll use later to identify it in your JavaScript code.
-We recommend including your plugin name somewhere in the name, to reduce the chances of trying to register a function that has already been registered by another plug-in.
+We recommend including your plug-in name somewhere in the name, to reduce the chances of trying to register a function that has already been registered by another plug-in.
 Since this identifier is just a string, it can contain characters that you wouldn't be able to use when naming a synchronous function, like `.`.
 For example, you could register your function as `plugin-name.function-name`

 	You'd typically do this in your implementation of `EditorPluginSyncApi::plugin_loaded()`, which is called when the *.dll* is loaded from JavaScript.